microsoft/CNTK/Documentation/current_iteration.md

 ### Gradient as an operator (stretch goal)
 ### Reduced rank for convolution in C++ to enable convolution on 1D data
 ### Dilated convolution
 Add support to dilation convolution on the GPU, exposed by BrainScript, C++ and Python API.
 Dilation convolution effectively increase the kernel size, without actually requiring a big kernel.
-To use dilation convolution you need at least cuDNN 6.0.
+To use dilation convoluton you need at least cuDNN 6.0.
 ### Deterministic Pooling
-Now call `cntk.debug.force_deterministic()` will make max and average pooling deterministic, this behavior depend on cuDNN version 6 or later.
+Now call `cntk.debug.force_deterministic()` will make max and average pooling determistic, this behavior depend on cuDNN version 6 or later.

 ## Performance
 ### Asynchronous evaluation API (Python and C#)
+### Intel MKL update to improve inference speed on CPU by around 2x on AlexNet

 ## Keras and Tensorboard
 ### Example on Keras and SKLearn multi-GPU support on CNTK